lisahamm/lisahamm.github.io/source/_posts/2015-01-15-the-code-kata-practice-for-programmers.markdown

   expect(bowling_game.score).to eq 30
 end
 ```
-After running rspec and watching this test fail, the score method is modified to account for the case of a strike.
+After running rspec and watching this test fail, the score method is modified to account for the case of a strike - when 10 pins are knocked down on the first roll of a frame.
+Here, the index variable must only increment by a value of 1 in order to move to the next frame (since there is only one roll in a frame with a strike).
 ```
 def score
   total = 0